 However, while there is no legal obligation on the Approved Inspector to transfer information, they are being encouraged by CICAIR (Construction Industry Council Approved Inspectors Register), the English and Welsh Governments and LABC to provide local authorities with as much information as possible, including site inspection records, plans etc.

-LABC has offered its assistance to affected Approved Inspectors to ensure this transfer proceeds as
+LABC has offered its assistance to affected Approved Inspectors to ensure this transfer

 Even if you haven't received a final certificate to say that the works comply with the building regulations, you will still have to revert the work to the local council.